xwiz/flutterwave-php/examples/get-paid/card-example.md

 ];

 $authModel = AuthModel::BVN; //this tells flutterwave how to validate the user of the card is the card owner
-//you can also use AuthModel::NOAUTH which does not need validate method call
+//you can also use AuthModel::NOAUTH //which does not need validate method call
 $validateOption = Flutterwave::SMS; //this tells flutterwave to send authentication otp via sms
 $bvn = ""; //represents the bvn number of the card owner/user
 $result = Card::tokenize($card, $authModel, $validateOption, $bvn = "");